exodus4d/pathfinder_esi/README.md

 Valid `response` data can be cached by its `Cache-Expire` HTTP Header.
 [GuzzleCacheMiddleware](https://github.com/exodus4d/pathfinder_esi/blob/master/app/Lib/Middleware/GuzzleCacheMiddleware.php) also handle `Etag` Headers.
 Other _Middlewares_ can also access the cache pool for their needs.
-E.g. [GuzzleLogMiddleware](https://github.com/exodus4d/pathfinder_esi/blob/master/app/Lib/Middleware/GuzzleLogMiddleware.php) can _throttle_ error logging by using the cache pool for error counts,..
+E.g. [GuzzleLogMiddleware](https://github.com/exodus4d/pathfinder_esi/blob/master/app/Lib/Middleware/GuzzleLogMiddleware.php) can _throttle_ error logging by using the cache pool for error counts,…

 → See: `$client->setCachePool();`
 > **Hint:** Check out [www.php-cache.com](http://www.php-cache.com) for _PSR-6_ compatible cache pools.